feral-dot-io/leptos-chartistry/docs/developers.md

 ## Release checklist

 - Run `cargo update` and commit.
+- Update the version in `Cargo.toml` and commit.
-- Run `./demo/release` and commit.
+- Run `./demo/release` and commit (requires Nix flakes).